THE SOUTH OF ENGLAND IRISH SETTER CLUB RULES

 No Officer or Committee member shall be an Officer or Committee member of any other Irish Setter Breed Club.

-The President and Vice President shall be elected by the Committee to sit for 3 years and then be required to stand for re election.
+The President and Vice President shall be elected by the Committee and shall remain in office during his or her pleasure.

 Any Committee member missing three consecutive meetings without good reason, in the opinion of the Committee shall no longer be deemed a Committee member.

-5. FINANCE The Annual Subscription shall be such amount as agreed by members in General Meeting and notified to the Kennel Club.
+- FINANCE The annual Subscription shall be such amount as agreed by members in General Meeting and notified to the Kennel Club.

 Senior Citizens and Junior Members to have reduced rates.